-Operational level.
-Local entities/business units are responsible for checking,

-- Group-wide level.
-In addition to the control and supervision performed by entities, the Group's structure includes Group-level units and staff that are independent of any specific entity/ business unit.
+- Operational level.
+Local entities/business units are responsible for checking, supervising and coordinating operations within a function or entity.
+They decide application of control measures within the framework of Group-wide and local rules and regulations.
+The activities of the units are guided by clear objectives, codes of conduct and procedure of reporting. - Group-wide level.
+In addition to the control and supervision performed by entities, the Group's structure includes Group-level units and staff that are independent of any specific entity/business unit.
 Their role is to oversee application of operational control measures at the level of the Group.
-They are accountable to the manager of their business area and the management board.
+They are accountable to the manager of their business area and the

+- management board.
 Such units include the sales and service quality management, risk management and compliance control units. - Internal audit unit.
 The internal audit unit evaluates the Group's performance, assesses the adequacy and applicability of internal regulations in light of the nature, scope and complexity of the Group's operations, and checks observance of the Group's articles of association, the resolutions of the Group's supervisory and management boards, the Group's internal regulations, laws, other regulatory requirements and good banking practice.
 The unit monitors the Group's operation and its compliance with effective regulations, limits and other requirements.
 The unit is directly accountable to the supervisory board.
 The overall purpose of its work is to improve the Group's performance through evaluation and to enhance the effectiveness of the work done at other levels of the internal control system.